 Dr. Zimble was selected as the fourth President of the Uniformed Services University of the Health Sciences in 1991, following his retirement as a Vice Admiral and the 30th Surgeon General of the U.S. Navy.
 After thirteen years of dedicated service to the university he retired with the title of President Emeritus.
 Upon his retirement, he was awarded the Department of Defense Civilian Distinguished Service Medal by the Secretary of Defense, and the USUHS University Medal.
 As the 30th Surgeon General of the Navy, he was the principal advisor to the Department of the Navy, responsible for developing and establishing overall Naval health care policies and priorities, contingency and wartime planning, and program development for a four billion dollar health care system affecting more than 2.8 million Navy and Marine Corps active duty and retired beneficiaries, and their families.
-Dr. Zimble was cited as "Health Leader of the Year" by the Commissioned Officers' Association of the Public Health service and was presented the American Medical Association's Nathan Davis Award as "Outstanding Member of the Federal Executive Branch in Career Public Service.
+Dr. Zimble was cited as Health Leader of the Year by the Commissioned Officers Association of the Public Health service and was presented the American Medical Association's Nathan Davis Award as Outstanding Member of the Federal Executive Branch in Career Public Service.
 In 2007, with the establishment of the Franklin and Marshall Society of Distinguished Alumni, he was inducted as one of the society's inaugural members.
-Dr. Zimble has received numerous honors, and in 2005 he was honored by the awarding of the Uniformed Services University's honorary Doctor of Military Medicine degree and the naming of the university library as "The James A. Zimble Learning Resource Center."
+Dr. Zimble has received numerous honors, and in 2005 he was honored by the awarding of the Uniformed Services University's honorary Doctor of Military Medicine degree and the naming of the university library as The James A. Zimble Learning Resource Center.
 Dr. Zimble currently serves as a member of the Executive Board of the Friends of USUHS, as a Director on the Board of the National Association of Uniformed Services.

-Members: Harold L. Beck
+Harold L. Beck

 Mr. Beck is an expert in radiation dose reconstruction.
 A physicist for the U.S. Department of Energy/Atomic Energy Commission for over 36 years, he retired in 1999 as the Director of the Environmental Science Division of the DOE Environmental Measurements Laboratory (EML) in New York City.
 He is presently a private consultant.
 During his tenure at EML, he also served as Director of the EML Instrumentation Division and as Acting Deputy Director of the Laboratory.
 Mr. Beck has authored over 100 publications in the areas of radiation physics, radiation protection, dose reconstruction, environmental radiation, radiation dosimetry and instrumentation.
 His efforts in the development of the scientific approach to reconstructing fallout doses to the U.S. population from above-ground nuclear weapons testing in Nevada earned him the DOE Meritorious Service award in 1988, the second highest award in the department.
 Mr. Beck served as Scientific Vice President for Radiation Measurements and Dosimetry of the National Council on Radiation Protection and Measurements (NCRP) from 1996-2003, and in 2004 was elected to lifetime honorary membership in NCRP.
-From 2004-2006, he served as a member of the National Academy of Sciences, National Research
+In 2004, he was appointed as a member of the National Academy of Sciences, National Research Council (NAS/NRC) Board on Radiation Effects Research (BRER).

-Council (NAS/NRC) Board on Radiation Effects Research (BRER)/Nuclear and Radiation Studies Board (NRSB).
-He currently serves as a member of the U.S. Scientific Review Group, Department of Energy Russian Health Studies Program.
 He has served as an expert member or chair on a number of recent NCRP and NAS/NRC Scientific Studies related to radiation dosimetry.